atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 #### **The Significance of Coefficients in the Salary Dataset**:

 The coefficients in a salary dataset provide valuable insights into which factors are most influential in predicting salary.
 They help identify patterns like gender pay gaps, the impact of education, and the value of experience, which can guide decisions related to compensation strategies, hiring practices, and addressing potential salary disparities.
+Here are the importance of coefficient under:

 #### **Age**: